arackaf/simple-react-bootstrap/readme.md

+Dirt simple React bindings for a Bootstrap NavBar

 # Installing

 If you're using a tool to manage your npm installs, like WebPack or jspm, then just import it with

 `import NavBar from 'simple-react-bootstrap-navbar'`

-If you're just using a script loader, like SystemJS, configure the path to `dist/NavBar.js`, as in
+If you're just using a script loader, like SystemJS, you'll first need to configure the path to `dist/NavBar.js`, as in

 `"simple-react-bootstrap-navbar": "node_modules/simple-react-bootstrap-navbar/dist/NavBar.js",`